codenvibes/alx-system_engineering-devops/0x0A-configuration_management/notes/auto-remediation_tool.md

 According to the text, **an auto-remediation tool is a tool or system that automatically identifies and fixes issues in a computing environment**.
 In the context of the passage, the auto-remediation tool mentioned is called "Skynet," and it was designed to monitor, scale, and fix issues in the Cloud infrastructure at SlideShare.
 The tool utilized a parallel job-execution system (MCollective) to execute commands on one or multiple servers simultaneously.
 In this specific incident, the tool played a role in restoring the infrastructure after an unintended shutdown caused by a bug in the code.
 The auto-remediation tool is crucial for efficiently addressing and resolving problems in the system without manual intervention.

 There are several auto-remediation tools and frameworks available across different domains.
-These tools automate the detection and correction of issues to maintain system health.
+These tools <u>automate the detection and correction of issues to maintain system health</u>.
 Here are a few examples:

 1. **AWS Systems Manager (formerly EC2 Systems Manager):** This service from Amazon Web Services helps you automate operational tasks across your AWS resources.
 It includes features for patch management, automation workflows, and maintenance tasks.